Skip to main content

 ChapterContent

-01 Environment preparationInstall Docker, Git, Claude Code
+01 Environment preparationInstall Docker, Git, and Claude Code

-02 OrganizationOrganizational structure and designation of personnel
+02 OrganizationOrganizational structure and personnel assignment

-03 policyEstablishment of open source policy
+03 PolicyEstablish an open source policy

 05 Tools· Create SBOM

-· SBOM Management
+· SBOM management

-· vulnerability
+· Vulnerability

 07 CertificationSelf-certification declaration